LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/ENEMIES.md

 For now, spawn points will not be added to other levels.
 Raptors and Wasps can appear individually in other levels.

+## Shoals

+Note that the game crashes if a level contains piranhas or friendly shoals if _any_ level is out of normal sequence.
+The reason is currently unknown, so if level sequencing is randomized, all fish are disabled by default.

 ## Enemy Type Count

 Because of the increased limits in TR3, most levels have had their number of enemy types increased as follows.
 This is a maximum rather than a guaranteed number of types (e.g. for Jungle, 6 models will always be imported, but no checks are performed to ensure at least one of each is assigned to entities).
 Levels in _italics_ remain unchanged.